swlaschin/fsharpforfunandprofit.com/_posts/2012-05-03-function-values-and-simple-values.md

 seriesOrder: 3
 ---

-Let’s look at the simple function again
+Let's look at the simple function again

 {% highlight fsharp %}
 let add1 x = x + 1
 {% endhighlight  %}

-What does the “x” mean here?
+What does the "x" mean here?
 It means:

 1. Accept some value from the input domain.
-2. Use the name ”x” to represent that value so that we can refer to it later.
+2. Use the name "x" to represent that value so that we can refer to it later.

-This process of using a name to represent a value is called “binding“.
-The name “x” is "bound" to the input value.
+This process of using a name to represent a value is called "binding".
+The name "x" is "bound" to the input value.

-So if we evaluate the function with the input 5 say, what is happening is that everywhere we see “x” in the original definition, we replace it with “5”, sort of like search and replace in a word processor.
+So if we evaluate the function with the input 5 say, what is happening is that everywhere we see "x" in the original definition, we replace it with "5", sort of like search and replace in a word processor.

 {% highlight fsharp %}
 let add1 x = x + 1